-The intent of the sampling is to monitor Emu presence/absence over time within each of these survey areas relative to the different project phases (pre-construction, construction and operation) rather than a comparison between areas.
-This is achieved by repeat sampling of between 2 and 5 transects in each survey area using transects that range between 800 and 2000 metres in length.
+The intent of the sampling is to monitor temporal presence/absence and site occupancy of emus within each of the survey areas across the different project phases (pre-construction, construction and operation).
+This is achieved by repeat sampling of between 2 and 5 transects in each survey area using transects that range between 800 and 2400 metres in length.
 In total 24.7 km of transects are sampled from 13 impact sites and 7 control sites (Table 2.1).
-Sites were stratified to sample a range of different habitat types including pastoral land, forest, riparian, and wetland areas.
+Sites were stratified to sample a range of different habitat types including grazing land, forest, riparian, and wetland areas.
 The location of survey areas is shown on Figure 1 and the location of impact transects in relation to the highway corridor and bridge locations is shown on Figure 2.

-As the Emu population in the study area is small and occupies large areas, the absence of emu sign from a transect over time may not necessarily reflect the absence of emus in the study area, but rather a shift in emu activity away from the transect.
+As the Emu population in the study area is small and individuals are nomadic and occupy large areas, the absence of emu sign from a transect in any time period does not necessarily reflect the absence of emus in the study area, but rather a temporal shift in emu activity away from the transect.
 To account for this, transects are occasionally modified to improve the detectability of emus.
 This may also occur where access permission to private property has changed over the course of the program.
-This has included extending transect lengths, combining transects and in some cases, adding new transects.
+This has necessitated on occasion having to extend transect lengths, combining transects and in some cases, adding new transects.
 Where this has occurred, effort has been made not to distort the integrity of the data by keeping transects in the same proximal area and similar transect lengths and search areas.